 - Please ensure that you log in to the Gleam app using the same Facebook account that you used to leave a comment in Step 1.

 - Play passes will be mailed to the winners.
 Neither T-Play nor Bumble Bee Mum will be responsible for lost mail.

 - Giveaway ends 10 April 2016 at 2359 hours.

 Pin this up for later!

 Looking for other indoor playgrounds?

-Visit my Singapore Indoor Playgrounds page for complete listing and reviews of indoor playgrounds in Singapore!
-Or jump directly to the reviews below:
+Visit my Singapore Indoor Playgrounds page for listing and summary of more indoor playgrounds in Singapore, or jump directly to the reviews below: